Communicable Diseases - Meningococcal

 Communicable Disease Prevention and Control

-Anyone can get bacterial meningitis.
-It is spread by direct contact with secretions from the nose and mouth through activities such as kissing, sharing food, drinks, water bottles, toothbrushes, eating utensils or cigarettes.
+Although rare, anyone can get invasive meningococcal disease.
+It is spread by direct contact with secretions from the nose and mouth through activities like kissing, sharing food, drinks, water bottles, toothbrushes, cigarettes and vapes, eating utensils or musical instruments with a mouthpiece.

 Symptoms may include: